srvCodes/continual-learning-benchmark/README.md

 ```

+## Datasets

+The experiments were performed on 8 publicly available HAR datasets.
+These can downloaded from the drive link in `datasets/`.

 ## Evaluating the logs

 For evaluation, please uncomment the lines per the instructions in `runner.py`.
 This can be used to measure forgetting scores [1], base-new-old accuracies, and average report by holdout sizes.

 ## Verification

-The implementations have been verified through their runs on Permumted-MNIST.
+The implementations have been verified through their runs on Permumted-MNIST - also available for download in `datasets/`.

 ## Personal Note